 The Cranfield Doctoral Network holds an annual conference where you will have the opportunity to showcase your research and network with your peers from across the University.

-The Cranfield Doctoral Network looks to enhance and enrich the experience of our researchers, including those who are based off site.
-The Doctoral Network activities are complimented by an extensive programme of training offered through the Doctoral Researchers Core Development programme which is based on the established VITAE National Researcher Development Framework (RDF).
-It encompasses four key areas of development: Knowledge and Intellectual Abilities, Personal Effectiveness, Research Governance and Organisation & Engagement Influence and Impact.
+The Network looks to enhance and enrich the experience of our researchers, including those who are based off site.
+Its activities are complimented by extensive resources offered through the Doctoral Researchers' Core Development (DRCD) programme, which is based on the established VITAE National Researcher Development Framework.
+It encompasses four key areas of development: knowledge and intellectual abilities; personal effectiveness; research governance and organisation; and engagement, influence and impact.